 An aptitude is a natural talent for doing something.
 For example, being good at math comes naturally for some people.
 For others, it’s a difficult task.
-Aptitudes can be for physical abilities, mental abilities, intellectual abilities, judgement, and more.
+Aptitudes can be for physical abilities, mental abilities, intellectual abilities, judgment, and more.

 The ability to generate ideas, idea generation, is a type of aptitude that falls into what is known as performance-based aptitudes — natural abilities to do or learn a specific type of task.
-Having an aptitude for math, means someone has an aptitude for numerical reasoning or the ability to logically process complex math problems.
+Having an aptitude for math means someone has an aptitude for numerical reasoning or the ability to logically process complex math problems.

 High vs low aptitude for ideation